 Plone for Artists

 • Plone4Artists is an initiative to assemble a Plone products bundle with features commonly required for artist community websites.
-The target audience is artists and musicians who want to build a community portal site where they can showcase their work and network with like-minded artists. • BI.LIVE is an example of a site that is using the 1st generation Plone4Artists products for multimedia: ATAudio/ATVideo.
+The target audience is artists and musicians who want to build a community portal site where they can showcase their work and network with like-minded artists.

 Plone for eCommerce